Do I have to share my email address to complete my Will?

 No. You will not be asked to provide an email address to complete or save your Will.
 DoYourOwnWill.com does not collect or sell email addresses.

-Will my personal information be saved or sold?
+Will my personal information be sold?

 How does this site make money if the service is free and no information is collected or sold?